Thingvalla Township, Pembina County, North Dakota: Thingvalla Church

-Notable person
+Notable persons

 Icelandic poet Kristjan Niels Julius (1860 – 1936) made his home in Pembina County much of his life, residing in Thingvalla Township.
 He was born Akureyri, Iceland, April 7, 1860, and emigrated to America in 1878.
 Julius originally lived in Winnipeg and later Duluth, Minnesota before settling in Thingvalla Township around 1894.
 He was well known for his satirical poems in both Iceland and in America.
 Julius is buried at the Thingvalla Church Cemetery, where there is a monument to him.
+Vilhjálmur Stefanson, noted Arctic explorer, ethnologist and teacher, grew up just southwest of Mountain.